hivellm/gov/proposals/README.md

 # 📋 Proposals Directory Structure

 ## Overview
-This directory organizes all proposals in the CMMV-Hive project according to their current status and relationship to BIPs (Bitcoin Improvement Proposals).
+This directory organizes all proposals in the HiveLLM project according to their current status and relationship to BIPs (Bitcoin Improvement Proposals).

 ## 📁 Directory Structure